 NOTE: Don't see Web Filters in your Bark account's drop-down menu?
 This means you are not a Bark super admin.
 Ask your Bark super admin for help.
 The super admin can also reach out to our support team to get your account elevated to super admin status in Bark.

-3a.
-The first section provides information needed for setting up the Chrome extension in G Suite.
-The Extension ID and Extension URL fields will need to be copied into the extension details page within G Suite when deploying for OU(s) in Step 9-10 of this guide.
+4a.
+The first section provides information needed for setting up your custom Chrome extension in G Suite.
+The Extension ID and Extension URL fields will need to be copied into the extension details page within G Suite in Steps 9-10 of this guide.

 The exceptions entered here are prioritized over category settings below.